I Feel Like I Hate My Mom! What Do I Do?

 Establish boundaries

 When you understand why you experience hatred towards your mom, you can begin to define your boundaries.
-For example, if your parents have different political values as you, you can ask that they do not bring up politics.
+For example, if your parents have different political values from you, you can ask that they do not bring up politics.
 Or, if your parents tend to make negative remarks about your lifestyle, you could ask that they do not comment on your differing life choices.

 Establishing healthy boundaries can enable you to directly communicate your needs for your relationship with your mother, and it will give her the opportunity to respect your boundaries, which can strengthen your relationship.